Forks Rules the Valley!

 That is twenty five athletes who scored a varsity point for the first time this season.
 Twenty five athletes earning their first varsity point in a single season is a sign of program wide growth and the development happening across every event group.
 The future of Blue Devils Track and Field is bright!

-We will be releasing another podcast episode tonight.
 Be sure to check out last weeks episode and sent us any questions or topics you would like us to talk about on next weeks episode!